Efficiently Merging Excel Data into Word

 End Sub

-Merging Excel Data into Word with VBA
+Merging Excel Data into Word using VBA

 Sub MergeTablesIntoWord()